Chapter 2: Color Theory

 next arrow

 This is actually a huge debate in studios.
 How close a render should be to the final image ?
 I personally think that we should be as close as we can to the final render.
-But we will get to that later.

 Color Schemes and Harmonies

-Interestingly enough the RYB Color Wheel is the most used for any study of the Color Scheme.
+Interestingly enough, the RYB Color Wheel is quite often used for Color Scheme study.
 It is probably due to the historic use of red, yellow, and blue pigments as primary colors in art and design, particularly painting.
+Here is a representation of Color Schemes:

 020_colorTheory_130_color_schemes_FHD